 A Programming Summary Report will be produced by the ETDM Coordinator after the screening is completed.
 This report will be automatically generated, to the extent feasible, and will include an outline of the project's scope of work based on the ETAT reviews and available project information.
-The project's Class of Action Determination, (i.e., EA or EIS), degree of effect, summary of public comments, and dispute resolution issues will also be addressed in this report.
+The project's Class of Action Determination, (i.e., Environmental Assessment or Environmental Impact Statement), degree of effect, summary of public comments, and dispute resolution issues will also be addressed in this report.

-Section 13: Project Development and Environmental Documentation
+Section 13: Project Development and Environment Documentation

-During the project development and environmental documentation of project impacts, the ETAT will continue to provide input and assist the FDOT in compliance with their respective legal and regulatory requirements contained in Appendix A of this MA.
-The objective is to satisfy NEPA requirements and permitting issues and concerns so that all reviews consider every issue and approvals of related agency actions are received concurrently.
+During the project development and environment documentation of project impacts, the ETAT will continue to provide input and assist the FDOT in compliance with their respective legal and regulatory requirements contained in Appendix A of this MA.
+The objective is to satisfy NEPA requirements and permitting issues and concerns so that all reviews consider every issue, and approvals of related agency actions are received concurrently.
 During this phase, FDOT shall prepare the applications for state and federal permits and state lands authorization.
-Permit applications shall be submitted to the appropriate agencies through ETAT review for permit approval concurrent with NEPA.
-The project development table in the respective agency appendix identifies the reports and coordination responsibilities for FDOT, FHWA and the ETAT representative(s).
-Project development and environmental studies may include a project web site for use in the coordination of project reviews and comments.
-The NEPA documents and permit applications will be developed using conceptual engineering information supported by technical studies such as the Preliminary Engineering Report, Pond Siting Report, Endangered Species Biological Assessment and Wetland Evaluation Report.
+Permit applications shall be submitted to the appropriate agencies for ETAT review.
+The project development table in the respective AOAs identifies the reports and coordination responsibilities for FDOT, FHWA and the ETAT representatives.
+Project development and environment (PD&E) studies may include a project Web site for use in the coordination of project reviews and comments.
+The NEPA documents and permit applications will be developed using engineering information supported by technical studies such as the Preliminary Engineering Report, Pond Siting Report, Endangered Species Biological Assessment, and Wetland Evaluation Report.